teorth/equational_theories/commentary/Equation1648.md

 The coefficients of the linearization `ax+by` of 1648 are the golden ratio.

 This law implies that right multiplications are injective.
+This law cannot hold in a non-trivial group.